Veran350/PhantomNet/README.md

-# PhantomWiFi - Android Hacking Suite
+# PhantomNet - Android Hacking Suite
 *By Veran350*

 Turn your Android phone into a WiFi hacking machine.
 Controls any device connecting to "PhantomNet" WiFi.